My publications (journals & book chapters)

 Oliver, J., Allen, W., Kilvington, M. & Gilbert, M. (2000) The role of Animal Health Board’s locally initiated programmes in changing farmer attitudes.
 Achieving change through improved knowledge systems: 2000 conference proceedings.
 (Eds: Stantiall, J. & McDiarmid, C) Centre for Agricultural and Veterinary continuing Education, Massey University (ISBN 0-9583364-9-0) pp. 343-350.

 Allen, W.J.
 (1997) Towards improving the role of evaluation within natural resource management R&D programmes: The case for ‘learning by doing’.
 Canadian Journal of Development Studies XVIII, Special Issue, pp. 625-638.
-Available at: http://learningforsustainability.net/pubs/cjds.html
+Also available at: https://learningforsustainability.net/pubs/cjds.html

 Bosch, O.J.H., Gibson, R.S., Kellner, K. & Allen, W. (1997) Using case‑based reasoning methodology to maximise the use of knowledge to solve specific rangeland problems.
 Journal of Arid Environments 35: 549‑557